 All applicable standardized data specified in CCR, title 13, section 1962.5, including battery state of health (SOH).

 Sampling Plan.
 Each manufacturer shall submit a plan to the Executive Officer containing a proposed sampling method and anticipated timeline to collect the data in accordance with the requirements of this subsection.
 The manufacturer shall submit the plan no later than 12 months before data collection would begin for vehicles in the test group.
-The Executive Officer shall approve the sampling plan upon determining that it meets the requirements of this section, provides for effective collection of data within the required timeframe from vehicles that are representative of California drivers and temperatures, and does not, by design, exclude or include specific vehicles in an attempt to collect data only from vehicles with the greatest or least, respectively, amount of battery or electric range degradation.
+The manufacturer’s proposed sampling plan must explain how it provides for effective collection of data within the required timeframe from vehicles that are representative of California drivers and temperatures, and does not, by design, exclude or include specific vehicles in an attempt to collect data only from vehicles with the greatest or least, respectively, amount of battery or electric range degradation.
+The Executive Officer shall approve the sampling plan within 30 days of submittal upon determining that it meets the requirements of this section.

 Reporting Requirements.
 The data shall be submitted in an electronic format compatible with standard desktop computer applications for spreadsheets or comma-separate value (CSV) files.
 The report shall contain the following information: